Restructuring and insolvency in Hong Kong: overview

 To compare answers across multiple jurisdictions, visit the Restructuring and insolvency Country Q&A tool.

-Common forms of security.
+Common forms of security and formalities.
 The most common types of security for immovable property are:

 Legal mortgage.
 This transfers legal title to a debtor's property to the creditor with a right to sell that property if the debtor defaults.
 Legal title must be returned to the debtor when the debt is paid.

 Equitable mortgage.
 This transfers the beneficial interest in a debtor's property to the creditor.
 An equitable mortgage can arise if parties do not comply with the formalities necessary to create a legal mortgage (for example, if they do not execute a deed).

 Fixed charge.
 This is created where a debtor provides the creditor with an immediate proprietary interest in an asset but retains control of it.
 The asset's ownership and possession are not transferred to the creditor, but the debtor cannot deal with the asset without the creditor's consent.
 A fixed charge binds subsequent creditors.
 If the debtor defaults, the creditor can apply for a court order to sell the charged asset or appoint a receiver to take possession of it.

 Charges from companies incorporated or registered in Hong Kong must be registered with the Companies Registry within 35 days of creation.
 Registration applies to Hong Kong companies and foreign companies registered in Hong Kong.
 It does not apply to foreign companies not registered in Hong Kong, even if they have a place of business in Hong Kong.